Seunghee Kim, Ph.D.

 - B.S., Civil and Environmental Engineering, KAIST, 2003

-Dr. Seunghee Kim is looking for one Graduate Research Assistant (GRA) to join the Energy-Geosystems research group at UNL.
-The GRA position is available for Fall 2019.
+Dr. Seunghee Kim is looking for an undergraduate research student to join the Energy-Geosystems research group at UNL.
+The position is available anytime.
 Should you be interested, please contact him directly.

 Areas of Research and Professional Interest